jge162/Action-Workflows/README.md

         sudo apt-get install python3
 ```

-## Lastly use a `for` loop to run multiple instances.
+## Lastly use a `for` loop to run multiple instances of Python scripts.

-This way you can run one, or multiple python scripts.
+>This way you can run one, or multiple python scripts.

 ```yaml
      - run: |